sonus21/rqueue/README.md

 ## Worker/Task executor

-1. Create any component class
-2. Add `RqueueListener` annotation on methods
+A  method can be marked as worker/message listener using `RqueueListener` annotation

 ```java